Hoka One One Speedgoat 2 Review Facts

 are raving about now.
 These shoes sweep away the field of trail runners in terms of comfort.
 Whether it be 2 miles on the greenbelt or all-day training in the mountains, my usual aches and pains from my feet to my hips melted away as I trained in these shoes.
 I felt no rocks, no sign of jarring impact while running stairs, logs, bridges, crossover pavement pounding, steep hills, rolling trails, muddy embankments, leaping over small dogs, and more.

-I actually intentionally tried to find a place where I could abuse my body and feel more impact with them, but was not able to find such terrain.
+I actually intentionally tried to find a place where I could abuse my body and feel more impact with them but was not able to find such terrain.
 I noted no rubbing or hot spots, and after two months I realized that I had forgotten to replace the thin Hoka One One lining with my Superfeet inserts (which is usually the first thing I do with my trail shoes, once I start to feel the impact).
 Well done, Hoka One One!

-I added this category because one of the first things I noticed about the Speedgoat 2’s was how they facilitated a faster running speed
+I added this category because one of the first things I noticed about the Speedgoat 2’s was how they facilitated a faster-running speed

 , most likely due to their rocker design.
 I noticed this right away and was surprised to find that for the same running effort, I was consistently clocking 30-60 seconds faster per mile on trails and roads.
 This stayed constant across several months of use.
 I will definitely use these as a racing shoe later on this season.

 I like the style of the Speedgoat 2.
 These shoes will definitely be turning some heads.
-While the forefoot is wider in this version, the material panels look more streamlined and helps the shoe to appear less bulky/wide visually.
-The rear of the shoe has reflective tabs behind the heel and also on the circular strap that serve as a grab spot for when you’re putting the shoes on and removing them, in addition to being a nice safety feature
+While the forefoot is wider in this version, the material panels look more streamlined and help the shoe to appear less bulky/wide visually.
+The rear of the shoe has reflective tabs behind the heel and also on the circular strap that serves as a grab spot for when you’re putting the shoes on and removing them, in addition to being a nice safety feature

 .
 To my knowledge, the Speedgoat 2 features 3 different color schemes: